 Tags are not intuitive

 When adding new assets, Brandfolder doesn’t score highly on auto-tagging.
-Customers say that sometimes it’s intuitive enough to pick the tags they need, but for the most part the auto-tags need to be manually adjusted and they often lead to confusion.
+Customers say that sometimes the auto-tags need to be manually adjusted and often lead to confusion.
 This is time-consuming, especially for smaller businesses with fewer people.

 Brandfolder’s pricing is expensive

-Brandfolder doesn’t display pricing on its website.
-You’ll need to request a demo so Brandfolder can find a “solution best suited to your needs”.
+Brandfolder doesn’t display pricing on its website, so you’ll need to request a demo so Brandfolder can find a “solution best suited to your needs”.
 However, our research suggests that costs range from around $1,600 a month to hundreds of thousands of dollars per year, depending on the solution you pick and the complexity of your business demands.
-Many people say that some of the features they want are only available in higher-priced packages – but they don’t want to pay for the other features they don’t need.
+Many people say that some of the features they want are only available in higher-priced packages.

 One small business user likes the concept but feels Brandfolder is for enterprise accounts: